jrester/tesla_powerwall/README.md

 ### Authentication

 Since version 20.49.0 authentication is required for all methods.
 For that reason you must call `login` before making a request to the API.
-When you perform a request without being loggedin a `AccessDeniedError` will probably be thrown if the endpoint requires authentication.
+When you perform a request without being loggedin a `AccessDeniedError` will be thrown.

 To login you can either use `login` or `login_as`. `login` logs you in as `User.CUSTOMER` whereas with `login_as` you can choose a different user: